South Yemen: Beginning of the end of British rule in Yemen

 In 1952, Arab nationalism began to sweep across the Arab world, starting in Egypt, accompanied by anti-colonial sentiments.
 Nationalist pressures prompted the rulers of the Aden Protectorate states to renew efforts at forming a federation.
 On 11 February 1959, six of these states signed an accord to form the Federation of the Emirates of South Arabia.
 Over the next three years, nine additional sheikhdoms joined, and on 18 January 1963, Aden Colony was merged with the federation, creating the new Federation of South Arabia (FSA), although all but four sheikhdoms out of twenty-one had joined the union.
 Meanwhile, the Qu'aiti and Kathiri sultanates of Hadhramaut, along with Mahra, and Upper Yafa refused to join either of the federations and became the Protectorate of South Arabia, marking the end of the Aden Protectorate.
 The FSA did not succeed for several reasons, the first of which was the British insistence that the State of Aden would be part of the entity, which was rejected by the commercial elite of Aden, most of whom were Indians, Persians, and Jews, because they feared that Aden's wealth would be taken away by the neighbouring sheikhdoms.
 On the other hand, the leaders of the sheikhdoms had little experience with federal rule and had no desire for cooperation.
 In addition to all that, there were differences between the sheikhdoms over who should head the federation's new government.

-In 26 September 1962, a successful coup carried out against the Kingdom of Yemen by the Free Officers Movement in Yemen, supported by Egyptian President Gamal Abdel Nasser—who had led the Egyptian Revolution of 1952 against British rule—resulted in the establishment of the Yemen Arab Republic.
+On 26 September 1962, a successful coup carried out against the Kingdom of Yemen by the Free Officers Movement in Yemen, supported by Egyptian President Gamal Abdel Nasser—who had led the Egyptian Revolution of 1952 against British rule—resulted in the establishment of the Yemen Arab Republic.
 This coup inspired organisations, such as the local branch of the Movement of Arab Nationalists and the Aden Trade Union Congress, to form the National Liberation Front (NLF) (Note: led by Qahtan al-Shaabi) and the Front for the Liberation of Occupied South Yemen (FLOSY), (Note: led by Abdullah al-Asnag) respectively.
 Supporters of the NLF were from the countryside of Radfan, Yafa', and Ad-Dali, while the supporters of the FLOSY were mainly the citizens of Aden.
 This is because tribal affiliations played a major role in attracting supporters.